Boot-Error/Sentience/content/technicalevents/endgame.md

 These points of completing before time shall be added to the net score of the participant.
 The one with the most score wins.

+## Constraint on Robot
+- Automated
+- Bluetooth Initialised
+- Input/Output Format and size of arena will be conveyed 3 weeks prior via website and email to participants